-This constant stress results in pathology to the endocrine and cortisol system otherwise known as the hypothalamic-pituitary-axis (or HPA axis).
+This constant stress results in the pathology of the endocrine and cortisol system otherwise known as the hypothalamic-pituitary axis (or HPA axis) (5).

 Over time the constant release of cortisol turns from being a good thing to being pathologic to the body.

-Constant release of cortisol may increase your risk of developing insulin resistance, raises your blood sugar, alters your appetite, reduces your ability to burn fat and increases the rate at which you store fat.
+The constant release of cortisol may increase your risk of developing insulin resistance, raise your blood sugar, alter your appetite, reduce your ability to burn fat, and increases the rate at which you store fat.

-In most people this results in a spectrum of symptoms along with characteristic weight gain in the abdomen or belly.
+In most people, this results in a spectrum of symptoms along with characteristic weight gain in the abdomen or belly (6).